mongerrr/Openmoto1/README.md

 ### Instructions For Printing
 If you would just like to 3d print this part, use the "name_board_final.stl" file.
 If you don't have your own 3D printer, I would recommend using 3dhubs.com, as you can get good quality prints for a reasonable price.

-If you would like someone else to organise the printing and materials for you, please contact me at [amonger@gmail.com](mailto:amonger@gmail.com) and I can arrange that for you for a small fee ($5 or 10% of the printing price, whichever is greater).
-A variety of materials can be printed including, PLA, ABS, Polycarbonate, Carbon Fibre and others.

-I have written a post on the OpenMoto blog about printing [here](http://mongerrr.github.io/2016-07-24-trials-name-board-printing/)

 ### Instructions For Modification
 If you would like to make some improvements to the design, feel free to make changes!
 To do this;